emf8602/packet_analyzer/README.md

 count *numbercount*: The number of packets to be analyzed

 ## Examples:
-    pktsniffer -r test.pcap host 192.168.0.1
+    python .\pktsniffer.py -r test.pcap -host 239.255.255.250
-Runs the pktsniffer program on the 'test.pcap' file and only showing packets where the source or destination has a host of 192.168.0.1
+Runs the pktsniffer program on the 'test.pcap' file and only showing packets where the source or destination has a host of 239.255.255.250

-    pktsniffer -r test.pcap -c 5
+    python .\pktsniffer.py -r test.pcap -c 5
 Runs the pktsniffer program on the 'test.pcap' file and only showing the first 5 packets in the file

-    pktsniffer -r test.pcap -port 80
+    python .\pktsniffer.py -r test.pcap -port 53120
-Runs the pktsniffer program on the 'test.pcap' file and only showing the packets where the source or destination port = 80
+Runs the pktsniffer program on the 'test.pcap' file and only showing the packets where the source or destination port = 53120

-    pktsniffer -r test.pcap udp -c 5
+    python .\pktsniffer.py -r test.pcap -udp -c 5
 Runs the pktsniffer program on the 'test.pcap' file only reading the first 5 packets and only displaying them if they use udp

+    python .\pktsniffer.py -r test.pcap -net 3.0
+Runs the pktsniffer program on the 'test.pcap' file only showing the packets with a source or destination address of 3.xxx.xxx.xxx